n3rdw1z4rd/create-server-app/README.md

 Want to modify the template?
 You can fork this repo, adjust the `template/` folder, and publish your own version!

 ## 📜 License
-MIT License © 2025 Your Name
+MIT License © 2025 John Wakley

 ---